-The necessary two-thirds majority was then only achieved because the deputies of all the bourgeois parties represented in Parliament were invariably prepared to join the basic cause and the demands of the National Socialists. and to vote in favour of the law, while the Social Democrat Members present united against it.
+The necessary two-thirds majority was then only achieved because the deputies of all the bourgeois parties represented in Parliament were invariably prepared to join the basic cause and the demands of the National Socialists. and to vote in favour of the law, while the Social Democrat Members present united against it. draft: false

 The approval of the Catholic-conservative German Centre Party (Centre) to the Empowerment Act was justified by its deputy, the canon lawyer and prelate Ludwig Kaas, with the following words:

 At this hour, when all small and narrow considerations must remain silent, the German Centre Party (…) consciously and out of a national sense of responsibility, it disregards all party political and other concerns, and it “at this hour is enough for all, including former Opponents, the hand to ensure the continuation of the national rescue work